List of Digimon Adventure characters: Dark Masters

-MetalSeadramon is a giant Cyborg variant of Seadramon covered in golden armor called Chrome Digizoid.
+MetalSeadramon is a giant Cyborg variant of Seadramon covered in golden armor called Chrome Digizoid and rules over the oceans of Spiral Mountain.
 MetalSeadramon is served by his Deep Savers army, consisting of his general Scorpiomon and a group of Divermon.
-Extremely stubborn, temperamental, and arrogant, he attempts to destroy the DigiDestined.
+Extremely stubborn, temperamental, and arrogant, he is the first of the Dark Masters who attempts to destroy the DigiDestined.
 MetalSeadramon is eventually destroyed by WarGreymon ripping through the Dark Master's mouth.
-In Digimon Adventure tri., "Loss", a post-reboot infected MetalSeadramon serves Dark Gennai, and is defeated by WarGreymon and MetalGarurumon.
+In Digimon Adventure tri.
+Loss, a post-reboot infected MetalSeadramon serves Dark Gennai, and is defeated by WarGreymon and MetalGarurumon.